HighgoSoftware/wal2mongo/README.md

 * Replicate data using .js file (option 2)

-copy all the strings from data section, and paste it to a file, e.g. test.js, then import the file using mongo
+Copy all the strings from data section, and paste it to a file, e.g. test.js, then import the file using mongo
 ```
 $ mongo < test.js
 MongoDB shell version v4.0.16